WARNING: The 2.x versions of Elasticsearch have passed their EOL dates. If you are running a 2.x version, we strongly advise you to upgrade.

 Problem 1: Matching the Same Word in Multiple Fieldsedit

-query is executed: Elasticsearch generates a
+Think about how the most_fields query is executed: Elasticsearch generates a

-We can see this by passing our query through the validate-query
+We can see this by passing our query through the validate-query API:

-which yields this explanation
+which yields this explanation:

 (street:poland street:street street:w1v) (city:poland city:street city:w1v) (country:poland country:street country:w1v) (postcode:poland postcode:street postcode:w1v)

-You can see that a document matching just the word poland
+You can see that a document matching just the word poland in two fields

-could score higher than a document matching poland
+could score higher than a document matching poland and street in one

 field.